Power Distribution Network Reconfiguration for Distributed Generation Maximization: Introduction

+{\R The main novelties and contributions of this paper are listed as follows:} \begin{itemize} \item We raise the awareness that the DG maximizing objective fundamentally changes the tractability of the ROPF problem and illustrate the pitfalls of possible overextension of popular solution methods such as MICP relaxation, interior point algorithms and linearization approximation.

+\item We point out the importance of the choice of problem formulation and optimization solver for the DG maximizing ROPF problem, by illustrating a promising choice and other improper choices. \end{itemize}

 The rest of this paper is organized as follows: Section~\ref{sec:problem_description} introduces the notation, defines the ROPF optimization model and describes the proposed solution approach.
-Section~\ref{sec:demo} justifies the proposed ROPF model and its solution approach by comparing them with potential alternatives.
-Section~\ref{sec:real_network} illustrates the practical value of the proposed work by considering the renewable energy hosting capacity maximization of a 533-bus distribution network in Sweden.
+Section~\ref{sec:demo} illustrates and evaluates the performance of the proposed ROPF approach.
+Section~\ref{sec:pitfalls} justifies the proposed method by showing pitfalls encountered by common alternatives for DG maximizing ROPF.
+Section~\ref{sec:real_network} discusses a practical renewable energy hosting capacity maximization problem for a 533-bus distribution network in Sweden using the proposed method.